kimono-koans/httm/README.md

 `httm` also boasts an array of seductive features, like:

-* Ability to search for deleted files!
+* Search for deleted files!
 Ooooooooo!
-* Ability to select non-immediate datasets (on a different pool, or remote).
+* Select non-immediate datasets (on a different pool, or remote).
-* Ability to use with rsync-ed non-ZFS local datasets (like APFS), not just ZFS.
+* Use with rsync-ed non-ZFS local datasets (like APFS), not just ZFS.
 * Select from several formatting styles.
 * Parseable ... or not ...  oh my!